 We are installing solar PV systems on qualifying roofs in the community at no cost to the homeowner.
 The power generated from the systems is shared via a bill credit with the hosting homeowners, as well as a pool of neighborhood account holders who, for various reasons, are unable to host a PV system.

-To implement the project, we worked with multiple government, technical, and community partners.
-These included the nearby Buffalo Niagara Medical Campus; Solar Liberty, a Buffalo-based solar provider; and NYSERDA (the New York State Energy and Research Development Agency).
-The project was approved by the New York Public Service Commission for New York State’s Reforming the Energy Vision (REV4NY), and is designed to be scalable and replicable in other neighborhoods.
+To implement the project, we are working with multiple government, technical, and community partners.
+These include Solar Liberty, a Buffalo-based solar provider; the Buffalo Niagara Medical Campus; and NYSERDA (the New York State Energy Research and Development Authority).
+The project was approved by the New York Public Service Commission for New York State’s Reforming the Energy Vision (REV4NY), and will be evaluated at its conclusion to determine whether it is both scalable and replicable in other neighborhoods.